-The ACIS data were uniformly reduced with a custom-made pipeline (XPIPE), specifically developed for the Chandra Multi-wavelength Project (ChaMP; Kim et al. 2004).
+The ACIS data were uniformly reduced with a custom-made pipeline (XPIPE), specifically developed for the Chandra Multiwavelength Project (ChaMP; Kim et al. 2004).
 Starting with the CXC pipeline level 2 products, we apply acis process events available in CIAO v4 with up-to-date calibration data, to correct for the time and position-dependent gain and QE variation.
-After removing background flares, we reproject individual observations to a common tangent point and combine them using merge all from the CIAO contributed package.
-We use wavdetect to detect X-ray point sources, setting the exposure threshold to be 10% using an exposure map, to eliminate the false detections often found at the chip edge; we also set the significance threshold to be $10^{-6}$ , corresponding approximately to one false source per chip.
-The performance and limitations of wavdetect are well understood and calibrated by extensive simulations (e.g., Kim & Fabbiano 2003; Kim et al. 2004; Kim, M. et al. 2007).
-To measure the broad-band 0.3-8 keV X-ray luminosity, we calculate the energy conversion factor (ECF = ratio of flux to count rate) for each source in each observation, by assuming a powerlaw spectral model with a photon index of $\Gamma = 1.7$ (e.g., Irwin et al. 2003; Boroson et al. 2011) and Galactic NH (Dickey & Lockman 1990).
+After removing background flares, we re-project individual observations to a common tangent point and combine them using merge_all from the CIAO contributed package.
+We use wavdetect to detect X-ray point sources, setting the exposure threshold to be 10% using an exposure map, to eliminate the false detections often found at the chip edge; we also set the significance threshold to be 10^{-6} , corresponding approximately to one false source per chip.
+The performance and limitations of wavdetect are well understood and calibrated by extensive simulations (e.g., Kim & Fabbiano 2003; Kim et al. 2004, 2007).
+To measure the broadband 0.3-8 keV X-ray luminosity, we calculate the energy conversion factor (ECF = ratioof flux to count rate) for each source in each observation, by assuming a power-law spectral model with a photon index of $\Gamma = 1.7$ (e.g., Irwin et al. 2003; Boroson et al. 2011) and Galactic $N{\rm H}$ (Dickey & Lockman 1990).
 For sources detected in the merged data, we apply an exposure-weighted mean ECF.
 For X-ray luminosities of LMXBs, we use the broad energy band in 0.3-8 keV throughout this paper.

-4. MATCHING LMXBs and GCs
+4. MATCHING LMXBs AND GCs